davletovb/neva/README.md

   tool when validation fails.
 Both guardrails and schema validation apply to `call_tool`; direct `Tool.use` calls bypass them.
 - **Concurrency**: Observer APIs and `LLMCache` are lock-protected.
 Agent, environment, and memory objects are not generally thread-safe.
-Default rate limits do not span agents or processes.
+Built-in provider calls share account-scoped rate/concurrency admission in-process;
+  processes coordinate when they share the configured SQLite coordination DB.
 - **Intuitive Interfaces**: Simple interfaces for agent creation and management.
 - **Environment Simulation**: Simulate environments for agent interactions and collaborations.